smathot/pythontutorials/content/pages/numerical/time-series.md

 plt.show()
 ```

 The plot above is a bit overwhelming, but it does highlight some general patterns.
-Notably, GDP tends to increase over time, with the exception of the years following the 2008 financial crisis and a brief dip in 2020 related to the Corona epidemic.
+Notably, GDP tends to increase over time, with the exception of the years following the 2008 financial crisis and a brief dip in 2020 related to the corona epidemic.

 Let's simplify the data to getter a better picture.
 Specifically, let's get the mean per-capita GDP over the 2000 - 2021 period for each country separately.
 We can use the `reduce()` function from `datamatrix.series` to do this.
 To 'reduce' is a somewhat technical term for the general concept of taking a series of values and 'reducing' it to a single value.
-By default, this happens by taking the mean while ignoring NAN values.
+By default, this happens by taking the mean.

 To avoid confusion: `srs.reduce(sm.gdp)` gives the mean per-capita GDP for each country averaged over years, whereas `sm.gdp.mean` (which we used above for plotting) gives the mean GDP for each year averaged over countries.